-5.1 Site 1 - Hawaiian Gardens
+5.1 Site 1 - La Mirada

-This site is located on an existing fuel station and is next door to commercial space.
+This site is located on an existing fuel station and is also located next door to a fire department location.
 The station will be constructed in the North-East corner of the lot and fire walls will be used to limit the extent of setbacks on the site.

-The site has good access for engineering staff and the public and is not backed onto by any local residences or occupied space and has a retaining wall at the rear perimeter.
+The site has good access for engineering staff and the public and is not backed onto by any local residences or occupied space and has a large retaining wall at the rear perimeter.
 The area that will house the hydrogen equipment on this site is set back from the main building and the electricity service panel and so electrical zoning is not considered to be a problem.

-It is not anticipated that this site will cause any additional/specific safety concerns.
+It is not anticipated that this site will cause any additional/specific safety concerns or considerations, the local proximity to the fire department will be a positive factor.